Last updated: 10th July, 2024

 The UK government has introduced several schemes and incentives to encourage the adoption of heat pumps as a more efficient and environmentally friendly alternative to traditional boilers.

-One notable programme is the Boiler Upgrade Scheme.
-This £450 million scheme has been designed to help homeowners and small businesses transition from traditional boilers to cleaner, more energy-efficient heating solutions.
+The Boiler Upgrade Scheme (BUS) offers significant financial assistance to help homeowners and small businesses transition from traditional boilers to more energy-efficient heating solutions.
+Key details of the scheme include:

 Gas furnace technology has come a long way and continues to develop, offering a viable alternative to heat pumps.
 With high-performance systems, a gas furnace can achieve greater energy efficiency and reduce carbon emissions.